GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ---
-title: How to Set Up VPN between Check Point secrurity gateway and Cloud VPN
+title: How to Set Up VPN between Check Point security gateway and Cloud VPN
-description: Learn how to build site-to-site IPSEC VPN between Check Point secrurity gateway and Cloud VPN.
+description: Learn how to build site-to-site IPSEC VPN between Check Point security gateway and Cloud VPN.
 author: ashishverm
-tags: Compute Engine, Cloud VPN, Check Point secrurity gateway, firewall
+tags: Compute Engine, Cloud VPN, Check Point security gateway, firewall
 date_published: 2018-01-03
 ---

-This guide walks you through the process to configure the [Check Point secrurity gateway](https://www.checkpoint.com/products/next-generation-secure-web-gateway/) for integration with the [Google Cloud VPN][cloud_vpn].
+This guide walks you through the process to configure the [Check Point security gateway](https://www.checkpoint.com/products/next-generation-secure-web-gateway/) for integration with the [Google Cloud VPN][cloud_vpn].
 This information is provided as an example only.
 Please note that this guide is not meant to be a comprehensive overview of IPsec and assumes basic familiarity with the IPsec